ergoodwill/LOXValveTesting/README.md

 ![LOX Valve Testing Overview](https://user-images.githubusercontent.com/35115515/171089675-2fb067ec-056d-4114-bcde-b4ce933fcaa7.png)

-Broadly, the test manager will communicate with a simulated LOX valve (which performs nominally) and a real LOX valve by giving environmental configuration data from the environment space.
-The test manager will compare the behavior of the simulated LOX valve and the real LOX valve given the environmental configuration and use this information to produce a model of the risk/performance of the real LOX valve given several environmental parameters.
+Broadly, the test manager will communicate with a simulated LOX valve (which performs nominally) and a real LOX valve by passing in pressure and pressure drop parameters.
+These two LOX valves will return their flow rates given these parameters, and the absolute error between the two produced flow rates will be plotted.

 ## Class Diagrams